dheera/big-yellow-proxxon-mf70-conversion/README.md

 ## Off-the-shelf parts

-I include McMaster links for all the parts below, if you want to order them all in one go.
-If you want to save money you can find similar parts on Amazon or eBay, though there is no way to permalink them.
+I include McMaster links for all the parts below for convenience, if you want to order them all in one go, and to serve as permalinks for what the exact part should look like.
+However, McMaster is expensive.
+If you want to save money you can find equivalent parts for almost everything on Amazon or eBay, though there is no way to permalink them as the suppliers are constantly changing.

 * 2 x M3 threaded rod cut to 125+4+4+0.5+0.5+5+5 for X axis
 * 2 x M3 threaded rod cut to ? for Y axis